Best foldable phone 2024

 Samsung finally increased the size of the outer cover screen with the Galaxy Z Flip 5, and the Galaxy Z Flip 6 improves on that by making it even more useful than ever before.
 Samsung now lets you fit multiple widgets onto a single panel, although you still need to set up the external display using Labs or Good Lock to get more use out of it.

-At 3.4 inches, this screen is big enough to use a full-sized keyboard to reply to messages, run full apps, and just use the large, inner display less often.
+At 3.4 inches, this screen is big enough to use a full-sized keyboard to reply to messages, run full apps, and more while relying on the larger, inner display less often.
 That's convenient for everyday use — it's certainly more glanceable than having to open the phone — plus, using a smaller display more often will inherently improve daily battery life since the phone doesn't have to power a big display every time you use it.

 Although the Flip 6 is nearly identical to the Flip 5 in terms of dimensions and weight, we now get dust resistance on the modern flip phone.
 It's not very robust, but the IP48 rating is a welcome bump over the last-gen Flip's IPX8 rating.
 You also get the latest mobile processor — the Qualcomm Snapdragon 8 Gen 3 — as well as a slightly larger 4,000mAh battery.